Rec. Sports Coach's Welcome Packet

 - Coaches and volunteers will be required to sign off agreeing to work within the Youth Sports Mission, Philosophy, and Values.

-- All coaches, volunteers, and anyone working with children or vulnerable populations will undergo a yearly background check to include but not limited to Criminal Conviction Information & Abuse Registry Checks.
+- All coaches, volunteers, and anyone working with children or vulnerable populations will undergo a yearly background check to include but not be limited to Criminal Conviction Information & Abuse Registry Checks.

 Checklist of Qualities of a Youth Sports Coach